Bicycle Touring Flores, Indonesia: hints and advice to travel Flores by bike

 Free Camping in Flores

 Flores is certainly not the most free-camping-friendly destination.
-Its steep mountain crests and thick jungle make it very hard to find a place where to pitch a tent.
-Camping on the beaches could be an option, but you’ll be very exposed and the heat will make it hard to sleep.
+Its steep mountain crests and thick jungle make it very hard to find a place to pitch a tent.

-For those bicycle-touring camping addicts, Flores feels anyway pretty safe, the worst that could happen is some curious locals trying to figure out what the hell are you doing.
-As far as wild animals, beware of macaques and snakes.
-We only pitched the tent once and it was inside a small bamboo restaurant.
+For those bicycle-touring camping addicts, Flores feels pretty safe anyway; the worst that could happen is some curious locals trying to figure out what the hell you’re doing.

 Accommodations – Where to Sleep in Flores

-With 20/25USD you can get nicer beach resorts with AC, go east of Maumere and you’ll find some.
 Be aware that there are no accommodation options between towns, so plan your bicycle touring day accordingly to reach a town at the end of the day.
 If you can’t make it, try to ask locals or schools.

 Food in Flores

 Flores is a wonderful island, but its food is mostly hideous.
 Many warung (eateries) cook their food in the morning and then leave it under the sun on unrefrigerated shelves.
-Sometimes it can also be older than one day.
+Sometimes, it can also be older than one day.

 Water Supplies

-Although Flores is full of clear streams coming down from the mountains, drinking water is not easy to find.
-We always bought our water in shops, sometimes packing up to 5 liters each, the hot weather and steep climb demand good and constant hydration when cycling in Flores.
+We always bought our water in shops, sometimes packing up to 5 liters each.
+The hot weather and steep climb demand good, constant hydration when cycling in Flores.

-There are anyway many water sources, good to cool yourself down, get rid of some sweat, and even drink if you carry a water filter.
+There are many water sources, good to cool yourself down, get rid of some sweat, and even drink if you carry a water filter.

 Supermarkets

-Fruit sellers (mostly bananas) can pop up in the most unexpected locations but are not as common as one may think.
+Fruit sellers (mostly bananas) can pop up in the most unexpected locations, but are not as common as one may think.
 Some roadside stalls may sell boiled eggs and tempe.

 Flores Island Roads

-The main problem when traveling to Flores by bike (or by whatever other means of transport) is the constant danger of landslides.
-Landslides are incredibly common in Flores, especially during the rainy season.
-We met three fresh ones, and we had to wait more than one hour each time for the road to be cleared, and countless landslides that were one or more days old but still not completely removed.
+We met three fresh ones, and we had to wait more than an hour each time for the road to be cleared, and we encountered countless landslides that were one or more days old but still not completely removed.
 I guess this makes cycling in Flores a bit dangerous.

 There’s not much traffic in Flores, a relief after the hell of Java.
 Bus drivers, as usual, are the biggest danger on the road.
-The remaining traffic is mainly slow broken scooters.
+The remaining traffic is mainly slow, broken scooters.

 Transportations

-Should you happen to be sick or tired of cycling the steep mountains of Flores, you can easily wave one of those and they will get you and your rig on for a very cheap price (2/3USD is fair for a hundred kilometer, be prepared to be asked a bit more, but please don’t get scammed, bargain to a reasonable price).
-Hitchhiking trucks is another option.
+Should you happen to be sick or tired of cycling the steep mountains of Flores, you can easily wave one of those, and they will get you and your rig on for a very cheap price (2/3USD is fair for a hundred kilometer, be prepared to be asked a bit more, but please don’t get scammed, bargain to a reasonable price).
+Hitchhiking on trucks is another option.

-Motorbike rentals are available in every town, prices go from 4 to 10 USD per day.
+Motorbike rentals are available in every town; prices go from 4 to 10 USD per day.

 Safety